wasp-lang/wasp/web/docs/auth/migrate-from-11.md

 ```

 Compare that with the file tree of a fresh Wasp project created with Wasp
 0.12.0.
-In other words, this is what you will get by running `wasp new project`
+In other words, this is what you will get by running `wasp new myProject`
 from this point onwards:

 ```